-Sheep breeds are of an astonishing variety throughout the British Isles.
-Johnny Scott unravels the history of sheep farming in Britain, to discover how such an incredible variety of sheep breeds graze our hills today.
+Could you name all of Britain’s sheep breeds?
+There is an astonishing variety grazing our hills today.
+Johnny Scott unravels the history of the country’s sheep farming to explain why there is such an incredible variety today.

 Have you ever felt the urge to drive sheep across London Bridge?
 It’s one of the weird and wonderful privileges afforded the freemen of the city of London.